 Bruce smiled and led her across the room as he whispered, “Don’t worry.
 Your makeup is perfect.
 Only someone with a trained eye could detect the artificial cosmetics, and your voice is very distinctive.
 I could never forget that sound.
 I’d describe it as liquid gold, if our mutual friend wouldn’t object to the phrase.”
 He didn’t add that each step she took left an imprint in the carpet that indicated her weight was much greater than her dainty appearance would suggest.

 She smiled winningly, and a look of relief covered her pretty face.
 “Thank goodness,” she said.
-“I didn’t want to cause you any problems, but you see, we need your help to contact Batman.
-We figured you — his friend — would be here, and we just didn’t know what else to do!”
+“I didn’t want to cause you any problems, but you see, we need your help!
+We figured you would be here, and we just didn’t know what else to do!”

 Bruce gently led her outside and then spoke in a serious voice.
 “Tina, Platinum, what is it?” he asked.
 “Are the Metal Men in trouble?”